-A Landscape and Visual Impact Appraisal (LVIA) will be carried out to understand how the substation and new towers will look in the surrounding area and identify potential effects.
+A Landscape and Visual Impact Appraisal (LVIA) will be carried out to understand how the proposed substation and towers will look in the surrounding area and identify potential effects.
 This will include how the substation and towers will be seen from residential areas and routeways.
+To minimise potential landscape and visual effects, landscape mitigation measures (including earthworks and tree and scrub planting) would be implemented.
+These will help "screen" the proposed development.

 The proposed substation site and surrounding area is dominated by agricultural land and woodland.
 The site is not located within any sites designated for their natural heritage.
-Protected species surveys carried out in 2019 confirmed that badgers are present in the area with several badger setts recorded near the proposed development.
-Further badger monitoring is being carried out in 2020.
+Protected species surveys carried out in 2019 and 2020 have confirmed that badgers, otter and red squirrel are present in the area.
 Species protection plans would be put in place to minimise potential effects to protected species, where required.

-Plantation forestry is present to the north of the substation site, part of which falls within the Inventory of Ancient Woodland, and a small block of conifer woodland is present to the south.
+Plantation forestry is present to the north of the substation site, part of which falls within the Inventory of Ancient Woodland and a small block of conifer woodland is present to the south.
 A tree survey will identify which trees need to be felled or monitored to accommodate the works.
 Any loss of trees from felling would be offset by the planting of new trees to aid visual screening and for habitat enhancement purposes.